 - -50 Bilateral Procedure: Unless otherwise identified in the listings, bilateral radiology procedures and surgical procedures requiring a separate incision that are performed at the same operative session, should be identified by the appropriate five digit code describing the first procedure.
 To indicate a bilateral procedure was done add modifier -50 to the procedure number.
 (Reimbursement will not exceed 150% of the maximum State Medical Fee Schedule amount for surgery services or 160% of the maximum fee schedule amount for radiology services.
 One claim line is to be billed.
-Amount billed should reflect total amount due.) - -54 Surgical Care Only: When one practitioner performs a surgical procedure and another provides preoperative and/or postoperative management or postoperative management is to be provided in an outpatient department, surgical services may be identified by adding the modifier -54 to the usual procedure number.
+Amount billed should reflect total amount due.) - -54 Surgical Care Only: When one practitioner performs a surgical procedure and another provides preoperative and/or postoperative management, surgical services may be identified by adding the modifier -54 to the usual procedure number.
 (Reimbursement will not exceed 80% of the maximum State Medical Fee Schedule amount.) - -76 Repeat X-ray Procedure: When a repeat X-ray examination of the same part and for the same illness is required for reasons other than technical or professional error in the original X-ray, it will be identified by adding modifier -76.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount). - -77 Repeat Procedure By Another Physician: The practitioner may need to indicate that a basic procedure performed by another practitioner had to be repeated.
 This situation may be reported by adding modifier -77 to the repeated service.
-(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -99 Multiple Modifiers: Under certain circumstances two or more modifiers may be necessary to completely delineate a service.
-In such situations modifier -99 should be added to the basic procedure, and other applicable modifiers may be listed as part of the description of the service.
+(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.)